Branching out from fee-for-service to risk-bearing contracts takes gumption

 Data driven workflow

-Common data quality issues that impact ACO and ICN performance
+Common data quality issues that impact ACO and IDN performance

 To build trust in analytics, consistency and accuracy are critical.
 To reach optimal success and efficiency, you need buy-in from everyone engaging with the data, from providers to analysts.
 Engaging and aligning providers on key goals goes hand-in-hand with setting clear imperatives around focal areas.
 Are you hoping to reduce visits to emergency departments?
 Screen a certain percentage of a demographic for pre-diabetes?
 Whether it’s pointed or sweeping, the flow of data from point of contact to a larger dataset needs to be seamless, and its quality unimpeachable.